 2. Cats don’t take up much space

 Cats are excellent at finding a tucked-away corner of the house to while away the day.
 There’s less danger of them charging around the house and knocking glasses flying from tables as well.
-As long as you’ve got enough space for your cat’s food and water bowls, plus their litter tray (well separated from each other, of course!), then your cat will be happy and secure.
+As long as you’ve got enough space for your cat’s food and water bowls, plus their litter box (well separated from each other, of course!), your cat will be happy and secure.

 3. Cats are quiet

-Even the most diehard dog fan will have to eventually admit that excessive barking can be a touch annoying.
+Even the most diehard dog fan will have to eventually admit that excessive barking can be annoying.
 Cats are, on the whole, far quieter than dogs.
-Cats do make some noise, with certain breeds being more vocal than others.
+Cats make some noise, with certain breeds being more vocal than others.
 But compared to a dog’s barking, which can be extremely loud, your cat’s meows won’t be the cause of complaints from the neighbors!

 4. Cats love spending time indoors